 “You should be careful with that.”
 A woman who stood next to me said as she went in for a cup.
 “It’s supposed to be an aphrodisiac.
 That might get you into some trouble.”

 “It’s okay.
 I’m here with my husband.”
 My husband.
-That phrase gave me tingles whenever I said it, in a good way.
+That phrase gave me tingles whenever I said it.

 “Then you’ll definitely be in some trouble.
 Trust me.”